 The key to a successful automation technology is choosing one that integrates with your existing processes and makes sense for managing your third parties and vendors.

 Integration with Overall Risk Management

 No matter what technology you use, it should integrate with your organization’s overall risk management program.
-This can aid in helping key decision-makers understand risk for individual third parties and suppliers, as well as risk as a whole in your organization.
+This can aid key decision-makers in understanding risk for individual third parties and suppliers, as well as how it impacts risk throughout your organization.

 An automation solution should integrate into your security program’s overall risk reporting, risk treatment tracking, integration into the risk register, and remediation plan development and management.